radixsh/quartz/README.md

 * actually, optimize (and make easily readable) the whole project. right now it has functionality and that's it.
     * rename variables like `notQuotations` and `theMessageContainsARickWord`
     * make an array of `uwu`-like strings and call that in the `uwu`/`owo` checks
-* plan out and implement a randomized `owo`/`uwu` system (i.e., at random times, perhaps once every couple of days or every 500 to 1000 messages in the guild, send an `owo` or `uwu` independently)
+* plan out and implement a randomized `uwu`/`owo` system (i.e., at random times, perhaps once every couple of days or every 500 to 1000 messages in the guild, send an `uwu` or `owo` independently)

 ## sources
 to create this project, i found the following sources incredibly useful: